Vinicius-de-Almeida/project-lucky-shrub/README.md

 ## 🪴 Lucky Shrub Garden Design: Responsive Website Implementation

-This project is the corporate and fully responsive website for the fictional company "Lucky Shrub."
+This project is the corporate and fully responsive website for the company "Lucky Shrub."
 It showcases proficiency in fundamental web technologies and best practices.

 ## ✨ Key Technical Highlights